brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 Thaumaturgy is a Cleric exclusive and probably has the most limited usage of the 3 spells, but has some great applications for social encounters.
 You notably cannot light or extinguish flames with this.
 If you’re trying to make a dramatic first impression or get a message out to a crowd, Thaumaturgy is great for that.

 The only time you need to think about which one of these to choose is when you’re picking the Magic Initiate feat and getting some cantrips that way.
 There are some differences, but I can’t imagine the differences would be great enough to base your entire build around.
 If you have a spare slot, though, having one of these cantrips is almost always useful.

+If you're curious about how these spells can be used in practical ways, [RPGBot has a write-up on how to use them](https://rpgbot.net/dnd5/characters/spells/prestidigitation/).

 ## 2. Mage Hand